 A memorial service will be held later this year in Michigan once the current pandemic subsides and it’s safe to gather together again.

-To plant a tree in memory of Robert Earl Steinkraus, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Robert Earl Steinkraus, please visit our floral store.